tatmanblue/rust-aries-agent/docs/USING.md

     cd host
     cargo run -- --host 127.0.0.1:8000 --role agent --wallet-type basic
     ```
+5. Alternative to #4 above, you can use the scripts to run the application.
+See the tools [README](../tools/README.md).

 You will not see a lot of output and it may appear like its not functioning.
 To see the app output,
 you need to set `RUST_LOG` environment variable.
 The simplest is to set it to `debug`.
 You are free